 Homemade Cherry Pie Filling

-As I grew up and started working full time, I realized how limited my time and energy were.
-I gave myself permission to buy a few of these items to help with kitchen prep.
+As I started working full time I realized how limited my time and energy were, so I gave myself permission to buy a few of these items to help with kitchen prep.

 However, that part of me hasn’t died; I still find myself wanting to make everything from scratch, especially desserts.
 If it comes in a package or a mix, I make it homemade.

-In fact, it’ll take you longer to pit the tart cherries than to actually cook the filling.
+In fact, it’ll take you longer to pit the fresh cherries than to actually cook the filling.
 How easy is that?!

 Where To Buy Sour Cherries